TodePond/TodePondDotCom/sky/how-arroost-changed-me/readme.md

 <br>

-Normally, it's me.
-Normally, I'm the one who's telling other people to [share scrappy fiddles](https://www.youtube.com/watch?v=MJzV0CX0q8o), or more specifically, [normalise sharing scrappy fiddles](https://www.todepond.com/sky/normalise-dont-share-lol).
-But I've never told the story about how scrappy fiddles became normalised for me: For myself, sharing scrappy fiddles wasn't always normal.
+Normally it's me.
+Normally *I'm* the one who's telling *other* people to [share scrappy fiddles](https://www.youtube.com/watch?v=MJzV0CX0q8o), or more specifically, [normalise sharing scrappy fiddles](https://www.todepond.com/sky/normalise-dont-share-lol).
+But I've never told the story about how scrappy fiddles became normalised for myself: For myself, sharing scrappy fiddles wasn't always normal.

-What, you think I was born like this?
-Sharing non stop, ever open and blah blah blah No!
+I wasn't born like this.
+No!

 No!
-It's something that happened to me and I increased my oestrogen dose from one patch to two.
+It's something that *happened* to me and I increased my oestrogen dose from one patch to two.

 <br>